andyaiken/skirmish/static/media/items.23b09b4b6988857071a2.md

 ## Money

-The right-hand column shows how much money your heroes have.
-You can use this money to buy a magic item, or to enchant an existing item.
+At the top of the screen you can see how much money your heroes have.
+You can use this money to buy a magic (or mundane) item, or to enchant an existing item.

 You'll be given a choice of three item cards, from which you can pick one, at a cost of 100 money.

 ## Item Rewards